topgrade-rs/topgrade/README.md

 Other systems users can either use `cargo install` or the compiled binaries from the release page.
 The compiled binaries contain a self-upgrading feature.

-> Currently, Topgrade requires Rust 1.65 or above.
-In general, Topgrade tracks
-> the latest stable toolchain.

 ## Usage

 Just run `topgrade`.